relianeering/cmtools/asplot/README.md

 ```sh
 ./asplot -r 333.0 -s 10 -e 10000 *.acc
 ```
-Reads all `.vel` files in the directory and generates polar plots in PDF format using the parameters.
+Reads all `.acc` files in the directory and generates polar plots in PDF format using the parameters.

-Use the file data333.twf to test the tool.
+Use the file data333.acc to test the tool.
 ```sh
 ./asplot -r 333.0 -s 50 -e 3500 data333.acc
 ```